 1. How To Get To San Diego

 If you’re flying into San Diego, the nearest airport is San Diego International Airport.
 There are inexpensive bus services and shuttles to San Diego.
-You can also book a private transfer from the airport.

 2. How To Get Around San Diego